odersky/sips/drafts/inlinemacros.md

 and `scala.meta.Term` is one of its members.
 Full description of the functionality exposed by `scala.meta` is outside of the scope of this proposal.

+Macro expressions can be used with their type arguments omitted, in which case their type is inferred from the type of their bodies according to the `Unmetafy` type function.
+This is an appealing concept in theory, but in reality we have to account for the fact that it is typical to write metaprograms that return untyped trees, e.g. `inline def async[T](x: T): T = macro { ...; q"..." }`.
+In order not to impose unnecessary boilerplate on macro authors, we allow that, and in that case we infer the type of the macro expression from its expected type, e.g. `T` in the example above.

 Macro bodies can only reference the following names in their environment:

  1. type parameters of enclosing inline methods and classes/traits containing an enclosing inline method as a member,